 Transit Center Redevelopment: COMPLETED FEBRUARY 2011

 To improve Sound Transit and King County Metro transit services, Sound Transit built a new transit center on 3rd Street between Kirkland Avenue and Central Way.
 View the Illustrative Site Plan.
 Between fall 2009 and the end of 2010, new bus bays and passenger shelters, enhanced pedestrian crossings, widened sidewalks, landscaping, bicycle amenities and public art were constructed and installed.
 An entirely new roadway was constructed along 3rd Street.
 Prior to installation of these new transit amenities, all new utilities including sewer, storm, water, and electrical/communication systems were constructed under the new transit center.
-For project and contact information, visit Sound Transit's Kirkland Transit Center webpage.
+For project and contact information, visit Sound Transit's Kirkland Transit Center webpage (PDF).

 Kirkland Library Expansion: COMPLETED DECEMBER 2009